tb5926/OTFP/README.md

   - Allow a user to create a route via a leaflet map interface what shows the ingame units realtime for fast planning.
       - Push the waypoints to the aircraft with the click of a button 'PUNCH'
   - Gather live brief data like ingame weather, targets near selected waypoints and supporting agencies (filter out un-needed via task).
-  - Kneeboard generator with threat analysis based on route altitude and filtered type LORAD, AAA, ARMOR (SHIPS TO COME)
+  - Kneeboard generator with threat analysis based on route altitude and filtered type LORAD, AAA, ARMOR, NAVAL
       - Save kneeboard as PNG and sends it to your saved games kneeboard folder.
+  - Complete threat analysis when placing waypoints.
+WP Info box alerts of threats, waypoint editor alerts of altitude discrepancies with threats, and threat analysis along route in live brief.

 This is also fully integrated with Openkneeboard to have a live moving map.